 * swiss chard

 * lemon (always use lemon to cut the earthy taste of the greens

 * romaine lettuce (doesn't have much taste but is very detoxifying)

 * bell peppers (they add a little sweet yet with amazing nutrients)

 The above combo was just the ticket and we were in love.
 Every time I downed my green juice, I would feel like Popeye when he ate his spinach.
 O.K. so my muscles didn't bulge out but I felt like my body was being strengthened and that I could hear my body healing itself!
 Plus, I no longer gained weight in my middle!

 Juicing can be a time-consuming job but so is making healthy food.
 Find your rhythm of juicing and watch your body get stronger and begin to heal itself.
 Juicing has been a game-changer in my overall health.
-Now, don't get the idea I do this every day.
+Now, don't get the idea I do this every single day.
 I go in spurts.
 Some seasons have me doing it less, some more.

 It gets tons of use in my house.
-Because fruits are the best for juicing, I throw in a banana, frozen berries (blueberries make the smoothie perfectly purple which disguises the green from the spinach), coconut milk (enough to make it blend), some lemon juice (kills the green flavor), plus tons of spinach and no one even knows.
+Because fruits are the best for smoothies, I throw in a banana, frozen berries (blueberries make the smoothie perfectly purple which disguises the green from the spinach), coconut milk (enough to make it blend), some lemon juice (kills the green flavor), plus tons of spinach and no one even knows.
 Chia seeds are great to add although I recommend consuming right away or the gelatinous properties of Chia make the smoothie a jello-like smoothie which isn't super appetizing.
 Remember, I do NOT like slimy textures.